FRRouting/frr/doc/user/zebra.rst

    Display detailed information about a route.
 If [nexthop-group] is included, it will display the nexthop group ID the route is using as well.

+.. clicmd:: show [ip|ipv6] route summary

+   Display summary information about routes received from each protocol.
+   This command displays the entries received from each route and as such this total can be more than the actual number of FIB routes.
+Finally due to the way that linux supports local and connected routes the FIB total may not be exactly what is shown in the equivalent `ip route show` command to see the state of the linux kernel.

 .. clicmd:: show interface [NAME] [{vrf VRF|brief}] [json]

 .. clicmd:: show interface [NAME] [{vrf all|brief}] [json]